 2. The compressor unit directs the hot gas towards the condenser coils on the back of the unit, at which point it comes in contact with warmer temperature in the kitchen and transforms to a liquid form.

 3. The cool refrigerant continues its trip towards the evaporator component, pushing through the many coils in the interior of the refrigerator and top freezer section.

 4. The coolant then absorbs the heated air from the interior of the appliance, returning the temperature back to the correct set point.

 5. The refrigerant then will evaporate, and will turn back to a gas form, and then returns to the compressor to then continue the cycle.

 Refrigeration is often used in a number of applications and appliances, including heat pumps, AC units, refrigerators and residential freezers.
 By extracting heat from a single place and then distributing it to elsewhere the continuous cycle of refrigeration helps cooling your house, creates a safe environment for perishable food, and also helps with the manufacturing and storage of a lot of different common products and goods.

 Does your refrigerator need repair?
 You can schedule an appointment with Vance Appliance Repair.

-Vance Appliance Repair will service almost all common brands and models of refrigerators – includes restaurant models, stand-alone and side-by-side.Our appliance repairmen in CITY complete training to repair cooling issues, ice makers, condensation issues, water puddles and leaks, bulbs, touch panels, smart technology and numerous other malfunctions.
+Vance Appliance Repair will service almost all common brands and models of refrigerators – includes restaurant models, stand-alone and side-by-side.Our appliance repairmen in Texas complete training to repair cooling issues, ice makers, condensation issues, water puddles and leaks, bulbs, touch panels, smart technology and numerous other malfunctions.
 We know all about refrigerator repair!